-Prior to operating the controller, be sure that the proper withdrawable contactor carriage is installed in the medium voltage compartment.

-There is a data label (Fig. 39) on the side of each contactor carriage indicating the configuration of that particular unit.
-A corresponding label is located on the inside of each medium voltage controller compartment door.
-Before installing a contactor carriage in any compartment, verify that the information on the two labels agrees completely.

-In particular, the following information must agree:

-- 1. Part number of contactor carriage.

-- 2. Power fuse type, voltage and current rating

-- 3. Control voltage and frequency

-- 4. Contactor type, magnetically held or latched

-- 5. Single or dual CPT

-- 6. Any optional features

-Check connections - Although the equipment and devices have been completely tested at the factory, a final field check should be made that all electrical and bus bar wiring connections are correct and have not become loose in transportation (Fig. 40).
-Refer to MAINTENANCE Section for electrical joint specification.

-All blocks or other temporary braces used for shipment must be removed.
+- There is a rating data label (Fig. 40) on the inside of each medium voltage compartment door.
+Verify that the controller ratings properly match the system data by checking the following: - Verify agreement of full load current, locked rotor current and acceleration time (for motor loads) with motor nameplate.
+If the load is other than a motor, check the load data against the data on the rating label. - Verify that system voltage, number of phases and frequency matches controller rating. - Verify that available short circuit current of power system is less than rated short circuit capacity of controller. - ☐ Check connections Although the equipment and devices have been completely tested at the factory, a final field check should be made that all electrical wiring and bus bar connections are correct and have not become loose in transportation (Fig. 41).
+Refer to MAINTENANCE Section for electrical joint specification. - ☐ All blocks or other temporary braces used for shipment must be removed.

-Fig. 39 Data Label on Contactor Carriage
+Fig. 40 Data Label on Controller

-Fig. 40 Check Connections
+Fig. 41 Check Connections

-- □ If there is an appreciable accumulation of dust or dirt, the enclosure should be cleaned by using a brush, vacuum cleaner or clean, lint free brush. - □ The integrity of all bus bar supports must be checked for secureness and damage. - □ Care should be exercised that when covers are installed and doors closed, no wires are pinched and that all enclosure parts are properly aligned and tightened. - □ A supply of spare parts, fuses, etc. should be established. - □ Instruction manuals and diagrams should be collected and filed.
+- ☐ Before closing the enclosure, all metal chips, scrap wire and other debris left over from installation must be cleaned out. - If there is an appreciable accumulation of dust or dirt, the enclosure should be cleaned by using a brush, vacuum cleaner or clean, lint free brush. - ☐ The integrity of all bus bar supports must be checked for secureness and damage. - Care should be exercised that when covers are installed and doors closed, no wires are pinched and that all enclosure parts are properly aligned and tightened. - ☐ A supply of spare parts, fuses, etc. should be established. - ☐ Instruction manuals and diagrams should be collected and filed.

-WIRING CHECK (Fig. 41)
+WIRING CHECK (Fig. 42)

-- □ Field wiring should be checked for clearance to live busses where necessary, physically secured to withstand the effects of fault current. - □ All grounding connections should be checked. - □ Each motor should be connected to its intended controller, and phase rotation should be correct prior to startup. - □ Shorting jumpers (Fig. 42) for current transformer secondary windings must be removed once the secondary circuit is completed.
-A circuit transformer must not be operated with its secondary windings open. - Changes made to circuit diagrams during installation should be recorded.
+- ☐ Field wiring should be checked for clearance to live busses where necessary, physically secured to withstand the effects of fault current. - ☐ All grounding connections should be checked. - ☐ Each motor should be connected to its intended controller, and phase rotation should be correct prior to startup. - ☐ Shorting jumpers (Fig. 43) for current transformer secondary windings must be removed once the secondary circuit is completed.
+A circuit transformer must not be operated with its secondary windings open. - ☐ Changes made to circuit diagrams during installation should be recorded.